go2tom42/Plex-Playlist-Maker/README.md

 The UserToken it used for [Managed Accounts](https://support.plex.tv/articles/203948776-managed-users/)
 You can get the Main Token [THIS WAY](https://support.plex.tv/articles/204059436-finding-an-authentication-token-x-plex-token/)
 After editing the above section you can use Get-MA-Tokens.ps1 to get Tokens for Managed Accounts

+Powershell 5.1 screws with titles that have non english characters, use Powershell 7